bharath-123/builder-specs/specs/bellatrix/validator.md

 * `timestamp`: a recent timestamp later than any previously constructed `ValidatorRegistrationV1`.
   Builders use this timestamp as a form of anti-DoS and to sequence registrations.
 * `pubkey`: the validator's public key.
 Used to identify the beacon chain validator and verify the wrapping signature.
-* `proposer_builder_commitment`: the type of block the proposer wants the builder to build.
+* `proposer_commitment`: the type of block the proposer wants the builder to build.

 ### Signing and submitting a registration